dubst3pp4/dubst3pp4.github.io/content/post/2017-09-30-why-i-use-object-pascal.md

 ## Pascal is verbose

 This is maybe the fact, that most developers annoys about Pascal: the absence of braces and the very verbose syntax of the language.
-Instead of opening and closing braces Pascal uses the `begin` and `end` keywords for blocks.
-The whole syntax is readable like plain English and despite the fact that you will have to type more than in languages with a C-style syntax, you have to answer one important question for yourself: *What is more important?* The ability to have a short syntax to write code fast *or* the possibility to read and understand code that was written by other developers?
-I'm in favour of the second question and I really enjoy that verboseness.
+As an example instead of opening and closing braces, Pascal uses the `begin` and `end` keywords for blocks.
+The whole syntax is readable like plain English.
+You should consider one important question by yourself: *What is more important?* The ability to have a short syntax to write code fast *or* the possibility to read and understand code that was written by other developers?
+I'm in favour of the second fact and I really enjoy that verboseness.

 ## Pascal has good documentation